FatalErrorXDevs/RifKeyOut/README.md

 # RifKeyOut

-RifKeyOut is extracts the rif key so that it can be shared with other people!
+RifKeyOut extracts the rif key so that it can be shared with other people!

 ### Usage